tzongw/redis-timer/README.md

 ### `TIMER.NEW id function milliseconds [LOOP] numkeys [key [key ...]] [arg [arg ...]]`

 Create and activate a new timer.
-Also an value with name `id` will be created in redis db.
+Also a value with name `id` will be created in redis db.
 ```
 127.0.0.1:6379> TIMER.NEW id function 10000 LOOP 1 key arg
 (integer) 1